gregorybesson/ai-notes/README.md

 not necessarily improve the worst-case performance.
 In the specific area of search algorithms, it refers to a function that provides an estimate of solution cost.

+## contingency problem

+## Pruning
+allows us to ignore portions of the search tree that make no difference to the final choice

+## heuristic evaluation functions
+allow us to approximate the true utility of a state without doing a complete search

 # Building a game tree

 # minimax function